Ensuring no clean energy goes to waste

 Energy storage facilities store surplus power in periods of low demand during the evening.
 It can then be released back into the system when power demands increase during the day.
 This improves electricity system efficiency by shifting overnight renewable electricity production to daytime periods when it is needed most.

-Napanee
+Napanee BESS

-The Napanee Battery Energy Storage System is a project located on the north shore of Lake Ontario capable of supplying Ontario’s grid with 250 MW of electricity for up to four hours.
+The Napanee Battery Energy Storage System is a project located on the north shore of Lake Ontario, capable of supplying Ontario’s grid with 250 MW of electricity for up to four hours.